TradePulse Learning Hub

 Trend vs Range (Critical Concept)

 Pro takeaway: Most indicator mistakes happen because traders use range tools in trends and trend tools in ranges.
+Identify the regime first.

 • MACD confirmation